dfin-ai/dfinsell-payment-gateway/readme.txt

 Visit the DFin website and log in to your account.
 Navigate to Developer Settings to generate or retrieve API keys.

 == Changelog ==

+= Beta =
+*Settings Page: Save multiple accounts with priority order for seamless account management.
+*Payment Page:  When the transaction limit is reached on an account, the system will automatically switch to the next available account based on the priority set in the settings page, ensuring uninterrupted payments."

+= 1.0.10 =
+* Resolved an issue where buttons were overlapping on the checkout page, ensuring a smoother and more user-friendly experience.

 = 1.0.9 =
 * Added Transaction Limits Handling: Hides the payment gateway if the transaction amount exceeds the supported range or if the limit is not set.